Thursday, May 30, 2024

 Not only does Hamas not care about its own civilians, but the majority of Gazan citizens harbor hatred towards Jews.
 This is a society that educates its children to hate Jews.
 Looking at Palestinian polling data, most Palestinians do not have an issue with violence against Jews.
 As a matter of fact, the Palestinians (or in pre-1967, the other Arab nations) have rejected every peace offer, including the UN Partition Plan of 1947 when the Arabs were de facto given a Palestinian state.

 It would be nice to have a region where everyone gets along.
 After all, Israel has a multi-cultural, multi-racial society with Jews, Muslims (over 1.7 million), Christians, and Druze.
-If you look throughout the history of the Israeli-Arab conflict, the only peace and the only number of acceptable Jews is zero, or in order words, a Judenrein Middle East.
+If you look throughout the history of the Israeli-Arab conflict, the only peace and the only number of acceptable Jews for the Palestinian/Arab side is zero, or in order words, a Judenrein Middle East.
 For all the protestors' clamoring about peace, their vision of peace in the Middle East is neither a peaceful nor a tolerant one.

 Imagine how different that region would be if the Palestinian government worked on building peaceful relations with Israel and providing basic services to its citizenry instead of investing in military capabilities with the sole purpose of wiping out Jews.
 If these people were legitimately concerned about "Muslim lives matter," they would call for an end of Hamas.
 If they were so concerned, where were they when Bashar al-Assad killed over 600,000 Arab Muslims in Syria?
 Or the 150,000 Muslims killed in the War in Yemen?
 What about the oppression of the Uyghur Muslims in China?
 This does not even get into mass death or oppression against non-Muslims.
 I guess human rights violations only matter for this crowd when the perceived bad guy is Jewish.